apache/flink/docs/content.zh/release-notes/flink-1.19.md

-Now when disposing of no longer needed checkpoints, every state handle/state file will be disposed in parallel by the ioExecutor, vastly improving the disposing speed of a single checkpoint (for large checkpoints the disposal time can be improved from 10 minutes to < 1 minute) .
+Now when disposing of no longer needed checkpoints, every state handle/state file will be disposed in parallel by the ioExecutor, vastly improving the disposing speed of a single checkpoint (for large checkpoints, the disposal time can be improved from 10 minutes to < 1 minute) .
 The old behavior can be restored by setting `state.checkpoint.cleaner.parallel-mode` to false.

 #### Support using larger checkpointing interval when source is processing backlog